turingschool/front-end-curriculum/lessons/css-performance-and-organization.md

 Ancestor filters are _probability filters_ that calculate the likelihood a selector will match.
 This is a tricky piece of fancy footwork that means the browser can very quickly eliminate rules when an element doesn't have the required matching ancestors.
 It tests for descendant and child selectors, making matches based on id, class, and tag.
 This filtering approach has taken something that was a slow process and almost made it a non-issue using a [bloom filter](https://en.wikipedia.org/wiki/Bloom_filter).

 A bloom filter is a data structure that is "used to test whether an element is a member of a set" -- in this case, checking to find if our selectors match!
-Bloom filters allow false positives, but not false negatives, so as soon as they hit a non-match the browser knows it can stop looking and move on.
-Because large stylesheets will have more false positives to check, it's a good idea to keep your CSS lean.
+Bloom filters allow false positives, but not false negatives, so as soon as they hit a non-match the browser knows it can stop looking there and move on.
+Because large stylesheets will have more false positives to check, it's still a good idea to keep your CSS lean.

 In short: modern CSS and browsers have evolved to be fairly speedy, and the key to making sure we don't get in their way is to be mindful of file size and moderate in our use of selectors.

 ### Planning and Organizing Content

 We've discussed how our selectors are read, and how browsers have evolved to make the process of narrowing selectors speedy.
 We know that our best bet to write CSS that lets these processes work as efficiently as possible is to keep it lean and organized, which has the additional benefit of making it easier to understand and maintain for humans.
 As is often the case in the programming world, there are different schools of thought around how to organize and structure code to achieve this optimized 'lean and organized' state.
-We'll be discussing how to think about structuring your content based on the process outlines in [Jonathan Snook's guide, Scaleable and Modular Architecture for CSS](https://smacss.com/).
+We'll be discussing how to think about structuring your content based on the process outlined in [Jonathan Snook's guide, Scaleable and Modular Architecture for CSS](https://smacss.com/).

 Jonathan proposes grouping your HTML elements in your styles using 5 primary categories.
 These categories help developers focus on organization of content, structure, and naming conventions.
 These 5 categories are _base_, _layout_, _module_, _state_, and _theme_.